Dre Campbell Farm

 While in the larval stage, these pests target ornamental plants and fruits.
 Their favorites are cranberry, strawberry, rhododendron, blueberry, blackberry, and hemlock.

-You will also freak out if they ever get into your greenhouse, since they like plants grown in containers.
+You will also freak out if they ever enter your greenhouse since they like container plants.
 The black vine weevil isn’t one of the most destructive garden insects for nothing.

 28. Colorado Potato Beetles (Potato Bugs)